AlessioZanga/causal-hub/README.md

 ## Overview

 Causal _inference_ is the process of identifying and estimating the causal effect of a given _treatment_ for a chosen _outcome_.
-To formally describe the relationship between a cause and its effect, a causal model must be constructed from the available data and the experts' prior knowledge in process called causal _discovery_.
+To formally describe the relationship between a cause and its effect, a causal model must be constructed from the available data and the experts' prior knowledge in a process called causal _discovery_.
 This library is intended to collect, organize and exploit state of the art methodology to enable _causal data science_.

 To use this software, run the following `cargo` command in your project directory: